sequoiacapital-oss/cauthl/ruby/gems/cauthl-aws/README.md

 You will also need an authorization server that defines at least a single custom scope.

 Create a token generator.
-One for Okta is available:
+One reference once is available, or build your own:
 ```
-require 'cauthl-okta'
+require 'cauthl'

-idp = Cauthl::Okta::TokenGenerator.new(
+tg = Cauthl::TokenGenerator.new(
   client_id: OKTA_CLIENT_ID,
   client_secret: OKTA_CLIENT_SECRET,
   token_credentials_uri: OKTA_TOKEN_URL,
-  scopes: []
+  scope: []
   )
 ```

 Then, initalize the credentials:
 ```
   creds = AssumeRoleOIDCClientCredentials.new(
-    idp: idp
+    token_source: tg
     role_arn: 'arn',
     role_session_name: "session-name"
   )